 Scotland’s highest mountain was also once a large and active volcano.
 During one extreme eruption in the Carboniferous period it caved in and destroyed itself.
 All that remained is the collapsed inner dome of the volcano, which we know now as Ben Nevis.
 Scientists believe the explosion would have been in the same league as Snowdon’s eruption.

-Soar high above the mountain with this incredible drone film:
+Soar high above the mountain with this incredible drone film by Rob Johnson:

 Great Gable, Cumbria

 At the head of Ennerdale Valley an utterly spectacular amphitheatre of high fells dominate: Pillar, Steeple, Kirk Fell and Great Gable.
 The latter, standing at 899m, gets its name from its pyramidal shape.
 It is one of the most popular fells in the Lake District, with numerous routes leading to its boulder-strewn summit.